readren/json-facile/README.md

 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

 * Converts between scala algebraic data types and String JSON documents directly, without any intermediate representation.
 * An efficient JSON parser.
-Sligtly faster than [spray] (around 6%).
+Considerably faster (around 20%) than [spray].
+If the JSON contains ignored fields, _jsson-facile_ is even faster.
 * Type-class based conversion (no runtime reflection, no intrusion).
 * Automatic derivation: the conversion type-classes of custom ADTs (abstract data types) are automaticaly generated at compile-time by macros.
 Zero boilerplate.
 * The automatic derivation works for any concrete data type.
 It's not required to be a case class nor inherit `scala.Product`.
 The fields names and its types are extracted from the primary constructor.
 Abstract types must be sealed and have at least one concrete implementation.
 * No external dependencies.
-* Scala maps can be represented as either, JSON objects or as JSON arrays of pairs.
+* Scala map-like collections can be represented as either JSON objects or JSON arrays of pairs.
 * Map keys can be of any type, even when represented as a JSON object.
 In that case the keys are encoded in the JSON object field names.
-* When parsing an abstract type, a discriminator field to distinguish between different concrete implementations of said abstract type is needed only for those that are ambiguous: have the same amount of required fields and all these fields have the same names.
+* When parsing an abstract type, a discriminator field to distinguish between different concrete implementations of said abstract type is needed only for those that are ambiguous: have the same amount of required fields and all of them have the same names.

 _json-facile_ allows you to convert between
  * instances of arbitrary Scala data types, including parameterized and recursive algebraic data types.